A Virginia Firearm Bill of Sale records a private firearm sale.

 Any Virginia resident who can legally own and purchase a firearm by state law can also sell one privately.

-However, note that Virginia Code § 18.2-308.2:5 prohibits any person from selling a firearm for money, services, or anything else of value unless the seller has received verification from a licensed firearms dealer that the State Police have approved the buyer and has undergone a criminal history background check.
+Note that Virginia Code § 18.2-308.2:5 prohibits any person from selling a firearm for money, services, or anything else of value unless the seller has received verification from a licensed firearms dealer that the State Police have approved the buyer and has undergone a criminal history background check.

-According to Virginia Code § 18.2-308.2, the following people cannot purchase or own a firearm:
+Additionally, according to Virginia Code § 18.2-308.2, the following people cannot purchase or own a firearm:

 - People convicted of felonies